wevm/viem/site/pages/account-abstraction/guides/sending-user-operations.md

 :::

 ::::tip
-If your Bundler also accepts Paymaster sponsorship, you can set `paymaster: true` instead of declaring a separate Paymaster Client.
+If your Bundler also supports Paymaster sponsorshop (`pm_` JSON-RPC methods), you can set `paymaster: true` instead of declaring a separate Paymaster Client.

 :::code-group